Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The patient presented with classic SETD5/3p25 features including low frontal hairline, synophrys, long eyelashes, epicanthal folds, camptodactyly, delayed psychomotor development, intellectual disability, and agitated behavior.

-• The deletion narrowed the critical overlapping 3p25 region to 25 kb, containing only the 3' end of SETD5 -- reinforcing SETD5 as the single gene responsible for the neurodevelopmental phenotype in 3p25 deletions.
+• The deletion narrowed the critical overlapping 3p25 region to 25 kb, containing only the 3' end of SETD5, reinforcing SETD5 as the single gene responsible for the neurodevelopmental phenotype in 3p25 deletions.

-• SETD5-haploinsufficient mice develop neural crest defect-associated features (craniofacial abnormalities, tooth displacement, eye problems) that overlap with features seen in SETD5 patients -- suggesting a possible shared biological basis between neurodevelopmental defects and neuroblastoma susceptibility.
+• SETD5-haploinsufficient mice develop neural crest defect-associated features (craniofacial abnormalities, tooth displacement, eye problems) that overlap with features seen in SETD5 patients, suggesting a possible shared biological basis between neurodevelopmental defects and neuroblastoma susceptibility.

 • The authors conclude that SETD5 germline deletion may confer shared susceptibility to neurodevelopmental disorders and childhood cancer, though larger studies are needed to confirm this.